brendarychter/liteflix/README.md

 ## ToDo actions

-Bug with the user profile pic
+Bugfix with the user profile pic

+Typing correctly the different contexts and file data

 Improve images performance